sunilake/DataScience/README.md

-## Data Skills for Academic Librarians
+## Data Work for Academic Libraries

-**These are links to tools and other educational resources useful to academic librarians working with data management.**
+**These are links to tools and other  resources useful to academic librarians working with data management or doing reserach with data.**